-Just over two years ago Don Packett from 21Tanks gave me the opportunity to write a page for their free Do Ideas ebook, a collection of anecdotes and philosophies on how to move from having ideas to doing ideas and a fantastic read that I highly recommend to all my clients, colleagues and friends (despite my relatively average contribution in said publication).
+Just over two years ago, Don Packett from 21Tanks provided me with the opportunity to write a page for their free Do Ideas ebook.
+The ebook is a collection of anecdotes and philosophies on how to move from having ideas to doing ideas.
+It is a fantastic read that I highly recommend to all my clients, colleagues, and friends (despite my relatively average contribution in said publication).

 Reputations are made by what we have “done”, not what we’re “going to do”.